AIyer1155/Epsilon-Archive/GP001-random-chord.md

 ## What This Trains

-"Uniform at random" is not self-defining on continuous spaces — you need to specify the measure.
+"Uniform at random" is not self-defining on continuous spaces.
+You need to specify the measure.
 This is directly relevant to model risk: two quant models can both be "reasonable" and give completely different answers.
 Always ask what the probability space is before computing.

 ---